-One Direction band member Louis Tomlinson has given the jersey he wore while playing for the Doncaster Rovers reserves recently to a charity auction set to take place later this year.
-Louis played in the game back in February as a charity match to raise money for children’s hospice Bluebell Wood.
+One Direction band member Louis Tomlinson has donated the jersey he wore while playing for the Doncaster Rovers reserves to a charity auction set to take place later this year.
+Tomlinson played in the charity match back in February to help raise money for children’s hospice Bluebell Wood.

 The autographed jersey to benefit the Ayrshire Hospice will open up for bidding on eBay on May 22.
-Check out video of Louis playing in the attached video.
+Check out video of Tomlinson playing in the attached video above.